 A great WordPress site starts with proper organization.
 There is no need to fill your desk with sticky notes or carry around a notebook.
 Those tools may keep your to-do list running, but it won’t help you scale your WordPress site to any success.

 For that, you need automation tools.
 Automation tools take the details of project management, time tracking, and communication – and handle it for you.
 This can save a lot of time and stress.
-Some valuable automation tools include Trello and Asana.
-Both are web-based and offer automated reminders of all the tasks you need to do to keep you on track.
+Some valuable automation tools include Trello, Asana, Wrike, and Basecamp.
+All are web-based and offer automated reminders of all the tasks you need to do to keep you on track.

 You can access the platforms from anywhere with an internet connection – meaning no longer having to drag around a day planner or realizing you forgot something at the office.
 Both tools are also free to try, so you have nothing to lose.